-Family and Consumer Science are required for Graduation

 9 th Grade 10 th Grade 11 th Grade 12 th Grade

-Communication Arts: Graphic Design Animation & Video $\sqrt{x}$ Drawing - Level 1 $\sqrt{x}$ 3-D Art - Level 1
+$\sqrt{x}$ Drawing - Level 1

+√x 3-D Art - Level 1

-$\sqrt{x}$ Drawing - Leve 12
+$\sqrt{x}$ Drawing - Level 2

-$\sqrt{x}$ 3-D Art - Level
+$\sqrt{x}$ 3-D Art - Level 2

-Music and the Art of Expressionisti
+Music and the Art of Expressionistic Painting

-• Milford High School & Applied Techno -
+1 Milford High School & Applied Techn ology Center

 Video Production I

-√x Draw ving - Level 3
+$\sqrt{x}$ Drawing - Level 3

 $\sqrt{x}$ 3-D Art - Level 3

-AP 2D ) Art & Design
+AP 2D Art & Design 2025-2026

-Milford High School & Ap oplied Technology Center
+Milford High School & Applied Technology Center

--Graphic Art ts Program-
+-Graphic Arts Program-

-Adobe Ph notoshop
+Adobe Photoshop

-Anim ation
+Animation

 Graphic Design

-Marke eting I
+Marketing I

-Screen I Printing
+Screen Printing

--Video Product tion Program-
+-Video Produc tion Program-

 Video Pro duction II

-√x Drawing: Level 1 (offered every semester) 0.5 Credit/Semester Elective Grade 9-12 Completion of 2D Art serves as a prerequisite for Drawing Level 2 unde respo in th charvexplo a Curr 2 & Level 3.
-Impr othe pron both critic to ex students will have the opportunity erstanding and appreciation of the v onding to, two-dimensional images is visual practice are traditional dra coal, chalk pastels, markers, ink (per pratory drawing mediums. iculum will explore styles of Europe ressionism to Surrealism, while com r global contemporary artists.
-Indivi- note problem solving, creative think observational and imaginative draw rism will enhance the depth of our le amine the visual elements, analyze and interpret the artist's meaning). risual arts through making, and through drawing.
-Our materials wing pencils, colored pencils, n, brush and other objects), and ean and Western art history from paring and contrasting them to idual and group experiences will king, and self-expression through wing practices.
-Practices of art earning (observing a work of art
+√x Drawing: Level 1 (offered every semester)

+Completion of 2D Art serves as a prerequisite for Drawing Level 2 & Level 3.

+WLC students will have the opportunity to increase their fundamental understanding and appreciation of the visual arts through making, and responding to, two-dimensional images through drawing.
+Our materials in this visual practice are traditional drawing pencils, colored pencils, charcoal, chalk pastels, markers, ink (pen, brush and other objects), and exploratory drawing mediums.

+Curriculum will explore styles of European and Western art history from Impressionism to Surrealism, while comparing and contrasting them to other global contemporary artists.
+Individual and group experiences will promote problem solving, creative thinking, and self-expression through both observational and imaginative drawing practices.
+Practices of art criticism will enhance the depth of our learning (observing a work of art to examine the visual elements, analyze the parts and the entire piece of art, and interpret the artist's meaning).

-✓ Trawing: Level 2 0.5 Credit/Semester Elective Grade 10 -12 Completion of Drawing: Level 1 The s exce The s impr impr impr student will follow along with the cuption of working on developing theis student will set specific goals to inter ovement of certain drawing technic ove upon.
-They will also be asked to t who inspires their own growing in ir own evolving style of drawing. entionally focus on the ques that they would like to o give a small presentation of an
+√x Drawing: Level 2 0.5 Credit/Semester Elective Grade 10 -12 The student will follow along with the curriculum in Level 2 with the exception of working on developing their own evolving style of drawing.
+The student will set specific goals to intentionally focus on the improvement of certain drawing techniques that they would like to improve upon.
+They will also be asked to give a small presentation of an artist who inspires their own growing interest in drawing and why.

+Completion of Drawing: Level 1required.

-√x Drawing: Level 3
+√x Drawing: Level 3 0.5 Credit/Semester Elective Grade 11-12

-0.5 Credit/Semester

-Elective

-Grade 11-12

-Completion of Drawing: Level 2 required and

-Teacher permission required.
+Completion of Drawing: Level 2 required and Teacher permission required.